cytopia/devilbox/docs/getting-started/create-your-first-project.rst

 Checklist
 =========

-1. :ref:`prerequisites` are read and understood
-2. Project directory is created
+1. Project directory is created
-3. Docroot directory is created
+2. Docroot directory is created
-4. DNS entry is added to the host operating system
+3. DNS entry is added to the host operating system
-5. PHP files are added to your docroot directory
+4. PHP files are added to your docroot directory